-Somewhere just west of the little town of Mendocino lies the spot geologists like to call the “Triple Junction” where three tectonic plates deep in the earth’s crust converge and contend.
+Somewhere just west of the little town of Mendocino lies the spot geologists call the “Triple Junction”, where three tectonic plates deep in the earth’s crust converge and contend.

-For the First Nation people who foraged freely along this rocky coast for ten millenia or so it must have seemed the spot where, so they say, Abalone Woman, also called Changing Woman, fled the grasp of Eagle to find sanctuary by facing westward, towards the source of a deep transformative power.
+For First Nation people who foraged along this rocky coast for roughly ten millenia, it must have seemed the spot where Abalone Woman, also called Changing Woman, came to escape the clutch of Eagle and find her sanctuary facing westward, towards the source of a deep transformative power.

 “Eagle came down the coast, so they say